Opening a flower shop, like any new business, requires lots of hard work, love, and dedication. And some good information.

 - Communication – with vendors is key.
 Let them know when you receive unsatisfactory product or when they deliver in a timely manner.
 These relationships will help you stand out against other shops.

 - Florist Advice – Lean on other florists for advice with free Facebook florist communities.
 Some are invite-only, so be in touch with other florists to find the most popular communities.

-Want more info on getting started in the flower business.
-Check out our articles on increasing florist profits.
+Want more info on getting started in the flower business?

 Free e-Book: Start a Flower Shop

 Starting a florist?
 Get our florist how-to guide for starting out in the flower business.
 Florist marketing tips, profit formulas, and more!

 Floranext makes great florist software.
 Florist websites, floral POS, florist wedding/event proposal software, and florist technology.
 Let us know if you want a free demo or try our software for free here!